-The Responsible Entity has flexibility in the controls used to restrict physical access to low impact BES Cyber Systems at a BES asset using one or a combination of access controls, monitoring controls, or other operational, procedural, or technical physical security controls.
-Entities may utilize perimeter controls (e.g., fences with locked gates, guards, site access policies, etc.) and/or more granular areas of physical access control in areas where low impact BES Cyber Systems are located, such as control rooms or control houses.
-User authorization programs and lists of authorized users are not required.
+The Responsible Entity has the flexibility in the controls selection of the methods used to meet the objective to restrict control physical access to the asset(s) containing low impact BES Cyber Systems at aor the low impact BES asset Cyber System itself or LEAPs, if any.7 The Responsible Entity may using use one or a combination of access controls, monitoring controls, or other operational, procedural, or technical physical security controls.
+Entities may utilize use perimeter controls (e.g., fences with locked gates, guards, or site access policies, etc.) and/or more granular areas of physical access control in areas where low impact BES Cyber Systems are located, such as control rooms or control houses.
+User authorization programs and lists of authorized users for physical access are not required although would help meet the security objective.

-The objective is to restrict physical access based on need and the need can be established at the policy level based on higher level operational or business needs for access to the site or systems.
+The objective is to restrict control the physical access based on need and as determined by the Responsible Entity. the need can be established documented at the policy level based on higher level operational or business needs for access to the site or systems.
 The SDT intent is that this need at the higher level be documented such that the requirement cannot be interpreted to mean that any and all access must be restricted.
-The requirement does not imply that a specific business need must be documented for each access or authorization of a user for access.
+The requirement does not imply that a obligate an entity to specific specify a business need must be documented for each access or authorization of a user for access.

 Monitoring as a physical security control can be used as a complement or an alternative to access control.
-Examples of monitoring controls include, but are not limited to: (i) alarm systems to detect motion or entry into a controlled area, or (ii) human observation of a controlled area.
-Monitoring does not imply logging and maintaining logs, but monitoring that physical access has occurred or been attempted (e.g., door alarm or human observation, etc.).
-The monitoring does not need to be per low impact BES Cyber System but should be at the level as determined by the entity's controls.
+Examples of monitoring controls include, but are not limited to: (i1) alarm systems to detect motion or entry into a controlled area, or (i2) human observation of a controlled area.
+Monitoring does not necessarily imply require logging and maintaining logs, but could include monitoring that physical access has occurred or been attempted (e.g., door alarm, or human observation, etc.).
+The monitoring does not need to be per low impact BES Cyber System but should be at the appropriate level as determined by the entity's controls to meet the security objective.

-Requirement R2 Attachment 1 - Electronic Access Controls
+Requirement R2, Attachment 1, Section 3 - Electronic Access Controls